LaurenSon88/Data-Exploration/README.md

 ```

 ### Apply Aggregate Count Function & Single Column Value Counts

+  We can also sort out data using the `GROUP BY` clause

 4. What is the frequency of values in the rating column in the film_list table?
 ```sql
 SELECT